etotheipi/BitcoinArmory/release_scripts/README.txt

 S3 API key to be able to upload files to the BitoinArmory-releases bucket.
 It will do the following:

-      -- Upload all installers and offline bundles to BitcoinArmory-releases -- Upload all announce files to BitcoinArmory-media bucket -- Ask if you'd like to push the latest git tag (if this is a testing version, you may not want to push the tag)

    Script Arguments (* is optional)
          argv[0]   <>
          argv[1]   inputDir  (from Step2)
-         argv[5]*  git branch to tag (default ~ "master")
+         argv[2]*  isDryRun  (default ~ False)

    Script Output:

-      <outputDir>/BitcoinArmory       (same repo but with signed tag v0.91.1)
-      <outputDir>/release_scripts     (same copy, unmodified)
-      <outputDir>/installers          (now includes offline bundles)
-      <outputDir>/announceFiles       (all txt signed, added announce.txt)
+         -- Upload all installers and offline bundles to BitcoinArmory-releases -- Upload all announce files to BitcoinArmory-media bucket -- Ask if you'd like to push the latest git tag (if this is a testing version, you may not want to push the tag)

 ################################################################################